 - had a direct effect on the determination of material amounts and disclosures in the financial statements.
-These included UK Companies Act and tax legislation; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.
+These included the UK Companies Act and tax legislation; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.
 These included compliance with FCA regulations.

-We discussed among the audit engagement team including relevant internal specialists such as as IT and A&M regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.
+We discussed among the audit engagement team including relevant internal specialists such as IT, capital, liquidity and analytics specialists regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.